RUCAIBox/CRSLab/README.md

 ## Quick-Start

-With the source code, you can use the provided script for initial usage of our library:
+With the source code, you can use the provided script for initial usage of our library with cpu by default:

 ```bash
 python run_crslab.py --config config/kgsf/redial.yaml